alibaba/HandyJSON/README.md

 * Naturally use object property name for mapping, no need to specify a mapping relationship

-* Support almost all types in Swift
+* Support almost all types in Swift, including enum

 * Support struct